Zaim211/HOSTME-Application/README.md

 ---
 Features ✨
 ---
-User Authentication and Authorization 🔐
+- User Authentication and Authorization 🔐
----
-Search and Filter for Places 🔍
+- Search and Filter for Places 🔍
----
-Detailed Listings with Images 🏙️
+- Detailed Listings with Images 🏙️
----
-Host and Guest Dashboards 📊
+- Host and Guest Dashboards 📊
----
-Booking Management 📅
+- Hostinging Management 📅
----
-Image Uploads to S3 ☁️
+- Image Uploads to S3 ☁️
----
-Responsive Design 📱
+- Responsive Design 📱

 ---
 Tech Stack 🛠️
 ---